smartcontractkit/crec-sdk/services/channels/README.md

 ## Overview

-The Channels Service is an **organizational service** that helps structure your CREC resources.
+The Channels Service is a **structuring service** that helps organize your CREC resources.
 Channels act as containers for:

 - **Watchers**: Blockchain event monitors that detect on-chain activity
 - **Events**: Detected blockchain events captured by watchers